Master of Urban and Regional Planning

 When can I start?

-The course sequencing is set up for Fall quarter admission.
+The course sequencing is set up for Fall semester admission.

 Do you require a particular degree for entry?